Skip to main content

 Manish Pande, a coordinator with the Lucknow community engagement team, attends a call in the control room, during a training for the program.

-We organized a training for staff members of the government agency that fields all public grievances, including those related to street dogs.
-The training focused on helping them understand dog behavior and techniques to respond to community complaints more humanely.
+We also organized training for staff members of the government agency that fields all public grievances, including those related to street dogs.
+The training focused on helping them understand dog behavior and techniques to respond to community complaints more effectively.
 A month after the training, relocation requests went down by 30%.

 “The training helped us gain effective knowledge about dog behavior and has enabled us to respond to complaints in a more humane manner,” said Subodh Singh, team leader for the agency unit.

 In Lucknow, what began as a small-scale sterilization initiative has evolved into a citywide movement, proving that humane solutions can resolve human-animal conflicts.
-By the end of 2025, we aim to reach a 90% sterilization rate—bringing the city and its street dog populations one step closer to a sustainable and compassionate future.
+By the end of 2027, we aim to reach a 90% sterilization rate—bringing the city and its street dog populations one step closer to a compassionate future

 Our team’s unwavering commitment to collaboration, education and humane approaches has changed the future for Lucknow’s street dogs.
 And that’s something to celebrate.